 The Company maintains a strong relationship with one of its key stakeholders, Sport England, and is recognised by it as a successful governing body that meets key targets, is realistic in its outlook and evidences strong assurance and governance processes.
 As such for the current 2022-27 funding round we are able to consolidate our position as a small but successful investment partner and have secured continued investment into our core programmes.
 The Board recognises that grant funding is an investment and not a right and is very much focussed on delivering tangible results for the public funds invested.
-Our successful 2022-27 cycle funding submission and subsequent award provides for continued support, stability and investment in our core development programmes with a shift in focus to tackling inequalities.
-Nonetheless, it needs to be recognised that the value of the funding has been significantly eroded by inflation given its static level against a backdrop of significant increases in operating costs.
+Our successful 2022-27 cycle funding submission and subsequent award has provided for continued support, stability and investment in our sport with the continued shift in focus to tackling inequalities and improving access to the sport.
+Nonetheless, it needs to be recognised that the value of the funding has been significantly eroded by inflation given its static level against a backdrop of significant increases in operating costs